Why Your Pool May Have Low Filter Pressure

 Contact Our Glendale Pool Specialists

 If any of these low pressure symptoms apply to your pool please call our office and we’ll set up an appointment to diagnose the issue.
-Understanding the problem sooner rather than later will allow our team to effectively fix the issue and get your pool running efficiently again.
-Call today 623-825-7004 or visit our home page.
+Understanding the problem sooner rather than later will allow the Pelican Bay Pools team to effectively fix the issue and get your pool running efficiently again.
+Call 623-825-7004 today or reach out to us online.